 3.)
 After the allotted time, strain and then thoroughly rinse the cucumbers.
 Place them back in the mixing bowl and add the sliced onions.

 4.)
 Combine all the spices into a mortar and pestle and lightly crush.
 (Or you can place in a plastic bag and lightly crush with a rolling pin.)
 The bay leaf can be kept whole or crushed by hand.
+Alternately, if you have the time, you can take all the whole spices, toast them on a small pan over low-medium heat for a couple minutes, until they’re aromatic.
+Then coarsely crush in mortar and pestle.

 5.)
 In the saucepan, add the white and apple cider vinegar and the white and brown sugar.
 Heat on medium heat and stir until the sugar is dissolved.

 6.)
 Add all the spices to the saucepan, reduce the heat and simmer for a few minutes, stirring occasionally.
-Just before pouring the brine over the cucumbers, bring the brine to a low boil.
+Just before pouring the brine over the cucumbers, bring the brine to a near boil.

 7.)
 Place the cucumber/onion mix in a half gallon jar (or divide between two quart jars if needed).
 Slowly pour the heated brine mixture over the cucumbers and allow to stand for one hour.
+Fill to about 1/4″ of the lid.
+If there’s excess brine, it may be discarded or used for another purpose.

 I absolutely adore my rapid egg boiler.
 Once, boiled, peel them.
 For them to soak up even more delicious brine, you can salt cure them overnight first.
 This means rubbing each egg in about 1 tsp salt and placing them in a ziploc or other container, in a fridge, overnight.
 The next day you will see a lot of moisture has been released by the egg.
 Rinse the eggs and then put them in the jar of brine.
 Place the jar in the refrigerator and give them a try after several days to a week.
 These will have shelf-life in the fridge of a couple weeks beyond that.
 Bon appetit!